Frequently Asked Questions

 How is Better Together funded? +

-Better Together is a non-profit organization funded by donations from over 100 individuals, organizations, and corporations.
+Better Together is a project of the non-profit organization Missouri Council for a Better Economy and is funded by donations from over 100 individuals, organizations, and corporations.
 A list of our donors can be found on our support page.

 The relationship between the City of St. Louis and St. Louis County is defined by the Missouri Constitution and the pathway to change that relationship necessarily lies there.
-A statewide vote to amend the Missouri Constitution is necessary to create the new forms of government – the Metropolitan City and its municipal districts – in the place of existing, constitutionally-defined governments and in order to implement the recommended reforms.
+A statewide vote to amend the Missouri Constitution could create new forms of government – the Metropolitan City and its municipal districts – in the place of existing, constitutionally-defined governments.

-The St. Louis City-County Governance Task Force Report to the Community explains in detail the legal necessity of a constitutional amendment and statewide vote.
+The St. Louis City-County Governance Task Force Report explains in detail the legal necessity of a constitutional amendment and statewide vote if policy recommendations to unify the city and county were to be adopted.

 A provision of the Missouri Constitution does provide a limited path to altering aspects of the relationship between the City and County by a “Board of Freeholders.”
-The Task Force thoroughly explored this process as they, like many community members, were hopeful city-county unification could be voted on locally.
-However, a Board of Freeholders plan has significant limitations that prevent the recommendations of the Task Force from being adopted.
+The Task Force thoroughly explored this process as they, like many community members, were hopeful of recommending pathways for city-county unification that could be considered locally only.
+However, a Board of Freeholders plan has significant limitations that would prevent the recommendations of the Task Force from being considered if they were proposed through a Board of Freeholders.

-The Task Force Report explains in detail the Board of Freeholders Process and legal necessity of a constitutional amendment and statewide vote.
+The Task Force Report explains in detail the Board of Freeholders Process and legal necessity of a constitutional amendment and statewide vote if the recommendations of the Task Force were to be considered.

 Won't St. Louis County residents be on the hook for St. Louis City's debt? +